Oasis Charitable Trust: Oasis Community Learning

 The trust have guided forty schools out of special measures.
 Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
 And sometimes it’s a really long, hard, hard job".
 A few schools have been problematic for decades, according to Chalke.

 Oasis has a long-term strategy for enhancing the performance of its schools.
-Firstly it has devised a standard curriculum, that each school can safely adopt knowing it will deliver the National Curriculum.
-Secondly it has invested in staff training so they are focused on improving the outcomes for the students, and thirdly, through its Horizons scheme it is providing each member of staff and student with a tablet.
+Firstly it has devised a standard curriculum.
+Secondly it has invested in staff training, and thirdly, through its Horizons scheme it is providing each member of staff and student with a tablet.